 - technology infrastructure which can provide inexpensive and rapid communication to facilitate dialogue among individual faculty, researchers, and students in both countries

-- house and nurture both existing and new knowledge of Israel
+- houses and nurtures both existing and new knowledge of Israel

-- provide opportunities for the education of the next generation of both Israeli and American researchers and teachers
+- provides opportunities for the education of the next generation of both Israeli and American researchers and teachers

-- ensure that the inheritance of knowledge is passed on to Israeli and American University students
+- ensures that the inheritance of knowledge is passed on to Israeli and American University students

 The Association for Israel Studies